tmpITK/OptimizationResultProcessing/README.md

 # OptimizationResultProcessing

-Needed a script to process results of optimization.
+Needed a script to process results of optimization using the "Optimizer" (https://github.com/KaliLab/optimizer).
 Primarily for multi objective algorithms.

 Developed with inspyred algos.

 Made for personal use and learning mainly.
-It probably has many questionable parts, because I'm exploring Python's capabilities.
+It probably has many questionable parts, because I'm exploring Python's facilities.

 How to use (scripted):